 - One animal (dog or cat) in the cabin (in an approved transport container) and one animal in the cargo hold (in an approved transport container).

 Please also note the minimum age of the animals to be transported.
-For dogs and cats the minimum age is
+For dogs and cats the minimum age is:

 - 12 weeks,

-- for journeys to/from Germany it is 15 weeks,
+- for transportation to/from Germany 15 weeks,

 Detailed information about the quality and dimensions of transport containers can be found further down this page.

 Compliance with import and export provisions as well as animal protection regulations is your responsibility.
 Please enquire about the regulations applicable in the country or countries you intend to visit at their respective consulates and at your veterinary surgery.
 Furthermore, Lufthansa reserves the right to apply stricter regulations and to refuse bookings on certain routes (such as, for example, to the UK, Ireland or Bangalore in India) if necessary.

 Should Lufthansa have to refuse the carriage of your pet because of non-compliance with the regulations, Lufthansa is not liable for any resulting costs, such as, for example, rebooking charges, animal boarding costs or hotel accommodation.

 In exceptional cases, for example due to the regulations of a particular country, it is possible that we will not be able to transport your pet as excess baggage in the air-conditioned cargo hold of a Lufthansa aircraft, despite the fulfilment of all the requirements mentioned here.
 However, transport as air freight in the cargo hold of a Lufthansa aircraft may be possible in some circumstances.
 Varying prices apply to transportation as air freight.